lfantoniosi/tn_vdp/README.md

 ## Standalone test

 The board has a standalone boot screen when you connect it to the USB-C and HDMI only.
 This will tell the FPGA has been programmed with success.

+The v3 Tang Nano 20K has no standalone boot screen.

 ## Building: